hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

  [`--rpc-ws-authentication-enabled`](../../../Reference/CLI/CLI-Syntax.md#rpc-ws-authentication-enabled)
  options to require authentication for the JSON-RPC API.

-Use the [`--rpc-http-authentication-jwt-public-key-file`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-authentication-jwt-public-key-file) and [`--rpc-ws-authentication-jwt-public-key-file`](../../../Reference/CLI/CLI-Syntax.md#rpc-ws-authentication-jwt-public-key-file) to specify the public key to use with the externally created JWT token.
+Use the [`--rpc-http-authentication-jwt-public-key-file`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-authentication-jwt-public-key-file) and [`--rpc-ws-authentication-jwt-public-key-file`](../../../Reference/CLI/CLI-Syntax.md#rpc-ws-authentication-jwt-public-key-file) options to specify the public key to use with the externally created JWT token.

 ## JSON-RPC Permissions